Marker-Inc-Korea/AutoRAG/docs/source/nodes/passage_reranker/tart.md

 - Specifies instructions for the reranking process.
 - default is `Find passage to answer given question`

+(Optional) `batch`

+- Specify batch size of the query to the TART model.
+- default is 64.

 ## **Example config.yaml**
 ```yaml
 modules: